Bayesian Inference-assisted Machine Learning for Near Real-Time Jamming Detection and Classification in 5G New Radio (NR): System Description

-Conventional ``vanilla'' RNNs are known to be challenging to train using BPTT, specifically due to the problem of exploding and vanishing gradients~\cite{pascanu2013difficulty}.
-Reservoir Computing (RC) offers an alternate paradigm and avoids these problems encountered in training conventional RNNs.
-Specifically, we utilize the echo state network (ESN), which is a particular manifestation of the RC family and requires training a significantly lower number of network (model) weights as compared to vanilla RNNs.
-An ESN with a single ``reservoir'' along with the relevant parameter weights matrices is depicted in Fig.~\ref{fig:ESN_figure}.
-In the following, we define the relevant input, output, reservoir and feedback weights matrices for the ESN structure. \begin{itemize} \item $\mathbf{x}_{\text{in}} \in \mathbb{R}^{D}$ denotes the input at discrete time index $t$, where $D$ is the input dimension. $\mathbf{x}_{\text{res}}(t) \in \mathbb{R}^{M}$ denotes the state vector at the discrete time index $t$ within the input sequence of length $T$, with $M$ being the number of neurons in the reservoir. \item $\mathbf{W}_{\text{in}} \in \mathbb{R}^{M \times D}$ is the input weights matrix, $\mathbf{W}_{\text{res}} \in \mathbb{R}^{M \times M}$ is the reservoir weights matrix, $\mathbf{W}_{\text{out}} \in \mathbb{R}^{K \times M}$ is the output weights matrix and $\mathbf{W}_{\text{fb}} \in \mathbb{R}^{M \times K}$ is the feedback weights matrix when teacher forcing~\cite{Lukosevicius2012} is enabled. $\mathbf{y}(t) \in \mathbb{R}^{K}$ denotes the ESN output. \end{itemize}
+\textbf{Reservoir Computing (RC)-based model:} While architectural improvements offered by LSTM and GRU alleviate the vanishing gradient problem to some extent, the Reservoir Computing (RC) framework within the broader category of randomized recurrent neural networks~\cite{Gallicchio2018RandomizedRN} offers an alternate paradigm and avoids these problems encountered in training conventional RNNs.
+Specifically, we utilize the echo state network (ESN)~\cite{lukovsevivcius2009reservoir}, which is a particular implementation of the RC paradigm and requires training a significantly lower number of network (model) weights as compared to vanilla RNNs.
+An ESN with a single ``reservoir'' along with its relevant parameter weights matrices is depicted in Fig.~\ref{fig:ESN_figure}.
+In the following, we define the relevant input, output, reservoir and feedback weights matrices for the ESN structure. \begin{itemize} \item $\mathbf{x}_{\text{in}}(t) \in \mathbb{R}^{N_f}$ denotes the input at discrete time index $t$, where $N_f$ is the input dimension (i.e., number of input features). $\mathbf{x}_{\text{res}}(t) \in \mathbb{R}^{M}$ denotes the state vector at the discrete time index $t$ within the input sequence of length $T$, with $M$ being the number of neurons in the reservoir. \item $\mathbf{W}_{\text{in}} \in \mathbb{R}^{M \times N_f}$ denotes the input weights matrix, $\mathbf{W}_{\text{res}} \in \mathbb{R}^{M \times M}$ denotes the reservoir weights matrix and $\mathbf{W}_{\text{out}} \in \mathbb{R}^{K \times M}$ denotes the output weights matrix. $\mathbf{y}(t) \in \mathbb{R}^{K}$ denotes the ESN output. \end{itemize}

-If $\sigma(\cdot)$ is a pointwise non-linear activation function, the state update equation and the output equation are respectively:
+If $\sigma(\cdot)$ is a pointwise non-linear activation function, e.g., ReLU or $\tanh(\cdot)$ and $\sigma_{o}(\cdot)$ is the sigmoid or the softmax activation function (for classification tasks), then the state update equation and the output equation are respectively: